glanzkaiser/ArduinoMemo/README.md

 8. Try Formula F18G -> Done, need to control with A3 analog input joystick (what can replace analog steering wheel?)
 9. Try Snake game on LCD I2C 20x4 with Rotary Encoder
 10. Stepper Motor need power supply adapter 5V
+11. Lithium Battery is out of power can't bring Arduino outside, needs to learn to charge it with solar energy

 # Some useful information
 BMP280 address 0x77